ChrisxHur/Best-Selling-Video-Games-of-All-Time/README.md

 ### Exploratory Data Analysis
 Exploring the data to answer a few key questions:
-- What are the most sold video games of all time
+- What are the most sold video games of all time?
 - What platform has to most sales?
 Does multi-platform contribute to higher sales?
 - Which publisher has the most success in video games sales?
-- over time, which publisher has had the most success?
+- Video Game Sales over time

 ### Data Analysis